m1geo/octolux/README.md

 * how many batteries you have, which determines the maximum charge rate (used in agile_cheap_slots rules)
 * which Octopus tariff you're on, AGILE-18-02-21 is my current one for Octopus Agile.
 * if you're using MQTT, where to find your MQTT server.
+* your Solcast API key and Resource ID.
+* your base load, to calculate excess solar.

 Copy `rules.rb` from the example as a starting point: